-The Hampton Roads Alliance is a public-private partnership funded by 11 public and nearly 70 private sector investors.
-Investing in the Alliance means investing in the current and future economy of the 757.
+The Hampton Roads Alliance is a public-private partnership funded by 14 public and nearly 70 private sector investors.
+Investing in the Alliance means investing in the current and future economy of Hampton Roads.
 With the support of its community and business partners, the Alliance is able to fulfill its mission of working collaboratively to attract, grow and retain higher-wage industries and talent to create a more resilient, inclusive and diverse region of choice.

 Learn more about our investors and what they have accomplished, what they see as our region's greatest assets and why they choose to invest in the Alliance in the Investor Spotlights linked below.